oktasense/payconer-test-api/README.md

 # payconer-test-api
 Fake API for testing

-To configure the endpoing, visit https://docs.mockend.com/
+To configure the endpoint, visit https://docs.mockend.com/

 Basically, create the file .mockend.json: